CHIPS and Science Act: History

-The CHIPS for America Act portion stemmed from Under Secretary of State Krach and his team brokering the $12 billion on-shoring of TSMC (Taiwan Semiconductor Manufacturing Company) to secure the supply chain of sophisticated semiconductors, on May 15, 2020.
+The CHIPS for America Act portion stemmed from Krach and his team brokering the $12 billion on-shoring of TSMC (Taiwan Semiconductor Manufacturing Company) to secure the supply chain of sophisticated semiconductors, on May 15, 2020.
 Krach's stated strategy was to use the TSMC announcement as a stimulus for fortifying a trusted supply chain by attracting TSMC's broad ecosystem of suppliers; persuading other chip companies to produce in U.S., especially Intel and Samsung; inspiring universities to develop engineering curricula focused on semiconductor manufacturing and designing a bipartisan bill (CHIPS for America) to provide the necessary funding.
-This led to Krach and his team's close collaboration in creating the CHIPS for America component with Senators John Cornyn (R-TX) and Mark Warner (D-VA).
-In June 2020, Senator Warner joined U.S. Senator John Cornyn in introducing the $52 billion CHIPS for America Act.
+This led to Krach and his team's close collaboration in creating the CHIPS for America component with senators John Cornyn (R-TX) and Mark Warner (D-VA).
+In June 2020, Senator Warner joined U.S. senator John Cornyn in introducing the $52 billion CHIPS for America Act.
+Elements of the Bioeconomy Research and Development Act of 2021 were also included.

 Both bills were eventually merged into the U.S. Innovation and Competition Act (USICA).
 On June 8, 2021, the USICA passed 68–32 in the Senate with bipartisan support.
 The House version of the Bill, America COMPETES Act of 2022 (H.R.
 4521), passed on February 4, 2022.
 The Senate passed an amended bill by substituting the text of H.R.
 4521 with the text of the USICA on March 28, 2022.
 A Senate and House conference was required to reconcile the differences, which resulted in the bipartisan CHIPS and Science Act, or "CHIPS Plus".
 The bill passed the U.S. Senate by a vote of 64–33 on July 27, 2022.
 On July 28, the $280 billion bill passed the U.S. House by a vote of 243–187–1.
 On August 1, 2022, the magazine EE Times (Electronic Engineering) dubbed Under Secretary of State Keith Krach (as of February 2023, now the current Chairman of the Krach Institute for Tech Diplomacy at Purdue University) the architect of the CHIPS and Science Act.
 The bill was signed into law by President Joe Biden on August 9, 2022.